lab1092/blender-manual_ja/manual/render/post_process/cm_and_exposure.rst

 Scene Settings
 ==============

-These settings are found in the scene tab, under the :guilabel:`Color Management` panel.
+These settings are found in the scene tab, under the *Color Management* panel.

 Display
 -------